 Prioritization allows business analysis information - including Requirements, Business Rules and Processes - to be put into order of relative importance.
 Enterprise Architect has a range of features that can assist including: Priority and Difficulty for Requirements, and Complexity and Phase and Version for all elements.
-There is also a convenient Model Views window that allows elements to be presented in a group filtered by any criteria such as priority or phase.
-Elements in a Package in the Project Browser can be ordered according to priority, allowing a simple but effective ordered list; this is typically done with elements such as Features in Feature driven development.
+There is also a convenient Model Views Portal that allows elements to be presented in a group filtered by any criteria such as priority or phase.
+Elements in a Package in the Browser window can be ordered according to priority, allowing a simple but effective ordered list; this is typically done with elements such as Features in Feature-Driven development.

 Elements have a number of properties that can be assigned to form the basis of prioritization.
-These include Status, Phase, Version, Complexity and for Requirements Difficulty and Priority.
-Any number of other properties can be created using Tagged Values and these can use pre-defined values with user interface controls like drop-down lists or spin controls.
+These include Status, Phase, Version, Complexity and, for Requirements, Difficulty and Priority.
+Any number of other properties can be created using Tagged Values; these can use pre-defined values, with user interface controls such as drop-down lists or spin controls.
 These properties can form the basis for search criteria to return a set of prioritized elements.

 Learn More: Requirement Properties